Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 In order for the goldens to be generated, we have provided VS Code and IDEA run configurations, as well as an executable `bin/generate_goldens.sh`.
 The golden masters will be located in `goldens/light_theme` and `goldens/dark_theme`.
 The `failures` folder is used in case of any mismatched tests.

-Using smart widgets with dependency injection might cause golden tests to fail.
-We developed a solution to remove dependencies during test mode, which gives you the opportunity to mock them.
-Read the documentation [here][golden_tests_for_smart_widgets_link].

 <div id="server"/>

 ## Server